Sabaawi7/paco/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Docker Executin

+To pull the docker image, you need to create a personal github token (Github -> Setting -> Developer Settings -> Personal Access Token -> Token Classic) then run `docker login ghcr.io`, type in your username and then the token you previously created.

+After successfully logging in, run `docker run -p 4200:4200 ghcr.io/sabaawi7/paco:latest ` to pull/run the latest version of the app.
+Once it runs, you can access the web app on your browser by navigate to `http://localhost:4200/`